BEVBert: Multimodal Map Pre-training for Language-guided Navigation: Introduction

 \section{Introduction}

-Interaction with a service robot using natural language is a long-standing goal.
-Towards this goal, vision-and-language navigation (VLN) has been proposed and drawn increasing research interest~\cite{anderson2018vision,qi2020reverie,gu2022vision}.
-Given a natural language instruction, a VLN agent is expected to interpret and follow the instruction to reach the desired location.
-Despite progress, it remains challenging to develop a robust VLN system.
+Interaction with an assistant robot using natural language is a long-standing goal.
+Towards this goal, vision-and-language navigation (VLN) has been proposed and drawn increasing research interest~\cite{anderson2018vision,qi2020reverie,ku2020room}.
+Given a natural language instruction, a VLN agent is required to interpret and follow the instruction to reach the desired location.
+Enhancing the learning of visual-textual association is essential for the agent to succeed.
+Inspired by the great success of vision-language pre-training~\cite{chen2020uniter,tan2019lxmert,chen2023vlp,ji2023masked,gu2023eva2,wang2023large}, a variety of VLN pre-training methods have been studied and achieved promising results~\cite{hao2020towards,majumdar2020improving,guhur2021airbert,qi2021road,qiao2022hop}.

-Most existing approaches for VLN are based on cross-modal reasoning over discrete views to predict actions.
-Despite progress, they cannot sufficiently deal with spatial and numerical reasoning in complex environments, due to incomplete and duplicate observations in discrete views as shown in Fig.~\ref{fig:intro1} (a), where it is highly challenging to reason about ``the second bedroom to the bookcase'' because it finds duplicate ``bedrooms'' across views as well as ``bedroom'' and ``bookcase'' fall in different views.

-A potential solution is to map discrete views into a unified space as shown in Fig.~\ref{fig:intro1} (b), which explicitly aggregates incomplete observations and removes duplicates.
-Though existing metric mapping techniques~\cite{cartillier2021semantic,chaplot2020object,georgakis2022cross,anderson2019chasing,irshad2021sasra} may achieve this goal, they suffer two major limitations.
-First, they commonly rely on inexpressive representations (\eg semantic labels) to construct a metric map, which misses object attributes and thus is insufficient to interpret instructions like ``the brown sofa'' accurately.
-Second, the grid-based map consists of dense cells and is typically restricted to a small scale to avoid heavy computation.
-Therefore, they are not suitable for long-term planning, such as backtracking to a previously visited location.